ARPANPATRA111/ARPANPATRA111/README.md

 - 👀 I’m interested in Development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on Front-end
-- ⚡ Fun fact: HardWork and Consistancy
+- ⚡ Fun fact: Eat Sleep Code Repeat

 <!---
 ARPANPATRA111/ARPANPATRA111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.